danhorst/danhorst.com/content/work-with-me/_index.md

 1. A senior technical role; staff engineer or engineering lead
 2. A mission-driven, product-focused organization
-3. A remote-first, asynchronous team<label for="remote-first" class="margin-toggle sidenote-number"></label> <input type="checkbox" id="remote-first" class="margin-toggle"/><span class="sidenote">In-person meetings are invaluable in some circumstances including building relationships and intense bursts of collaboration—<a href="https://www.thefieldstudyhandbook.com/">like a pop-up studio</a>.</span>
+3. A remote-first, asynchronous team<label for="remote-first" class="margin-toggle sidenote-number"></label> <input type="checkbox" id="remote-first" class="margin-toggle"/><span class="sidenote">In-person meetings are invaluable in some circumstances including building relationships and intense bursts of collaboration—like a <a href="https://www.thefieldstudyhandbook.com/">pop-up studio</a>.</span>
 4. A <a href="/lists/organizational-culture/">generative organizational culture</a>

 ## Skills